 Albeit steps in the right direction, the city of Amsterdam has not been able – and has come too late to – reverse gentrification trends, mitigate unprecedented market prices for homes and prevent the less affluent from being pushed out of the city.
 This trend is particularly visible in North Amsterdam, where activists organize themselves in groups like Verdedig Noord in order to actively resist the gentrification of their neighbourhoods.

-De 99 van Amsterdam and Commons Network are working together with Verdedig Noord to create awareness about the adversarial effects of gentrification for – usually less affluent – residents, and to build a countervailing power to market forces.
+De 99 van Amsterdam and Commons Network are working together with these groups to create awareness about the adversarial effects of gentrification for – usually less affluent – residents, and to build a countervailing power to market forces.
 A countervailing power that supports local communities and fights for fair rents and accessible housing for everyone.

 When housing and commoning coalesce